FAQ & Rules

 What is VGC?

 VGC stands for Video Game Championships — the official competitive format for Pokémon video games.
 Players battle in Double Battles using teams of up to 6 Pokémon, bringing 4 to each match.
-We follow the latest official VGC ruleset released by The Pokémon Company.
+VGC is now played on Pokémon Champions, and we follow the current official ruleset, Regulation M-A, as released by The Pokémon Company.

 What do I need to bring for VGC?

-Bring your Nintendo Switch with your Pokémon game (currently Pokémon Scarlet or Violet — transitioning to Pokémon Champions from April 2026).
-Make sure your team is built and ready to go before the tournament starts.
+Bring your Nintendo Switch or Switch 2 with Pokémon Champions installed, with your competitive team ready to go before the tournament starts.
 Bring a charger — batteries don't last forever!

 TCG (Trading Card Game)